What are the aims of this leaflet?

 Can folliculitis decalvans be cured?

 There are many different treatments available to control the inflammation of folliculitis decalvans, but unfortunately no cure has been found.
 Scarring, if it develops, is permanent.
-Treatment is aimed at reducing inflammation and preventing scarring.
+Treatment is aimed at reducing inflammation and preventing further scarring.
+Treatment is more effective for patients with active disease.

 How can folliculitis decalvans be treated?